 - Task-driven personalities, D’s and C’s, focus more on whether or not the salesperson knows their product.
-Their ability to explain features and benefits and how they directly relate to the prospect’s needs is going to have a much bigger impact towards building trust than friendliness or likability.
+The ability to explain features, benefits, and how they relate to the prospect’s needs has a much bigger impact.

 This may be part of the reason why consumers in certain industries look at the importance of likability differently.
 Specific personalities are more often geared towards specific industries, so the priorities are different.